ePages-de/epages-devportal/_posts/2021/2021-01-07-how-to-animate-svgs-with-css.md

 The second property is _transform-origin_.
 With this, we change the default origin and set another anchor point for an element's transformation.

-As you can see in our example, the wheels now behave as desired: **SVG rotate origin edited**.
+As you can see in our example, the wheels now behave as desired:

 <iframe height="400" style="width: 100%;" scrolling="no" title="SVG rotate origin changed" src="https://codepen.io/zefia/embed/LYRjBKe?height=400&theme-id=dark&default-tab=css,result" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/zefia/pen/LYRjBKe'>SVG rotate origin changed</a> by Svenja Völz